SophieSjoberg/ca-prepcourse-3/ruby/operators.md

 | `/` | **Division** - Divides left hand operand by right hand operand | `a / b = 2` |
 | `%` | **Modulus** - Divides left hand operand by right hand operand and returns remainder | `a % b = 0` |
 | `**` | **Exponent** - Performs exponential \(power\) calculation on operators | `a**b = 10240000000000` |

-This is a good time to read about Simple Arithmetic in chapter 1 of [Chris Pine's, Learn to Program book ](https://pine.fm/LearnToProgram/chap_01.html) and go through the examples and exercises there.

 ### Comparison Operators